 - Culla, a charming village with a picturesque setting.

-Hopefully this article has helped to get you started on planning your trip!
+Hopefully this article has helped to get you started on planning your road trip!

 The Serranía Celtibérica, often referred to as the “España Vaciada” (Empty Spain), offers a wealth of experiences for those willing to venture off the beaten path.
 It’s a land of breathtaking landscapes, rich history, and cultural treasures waiting to be discovered.